Skip to main content

 In actuality, that graphic is trying to encompass all likely projected paths (illustrated below with the red dotted lines)

-The circles grow smaller over time because uncertainty grows over time, as temporal distance increases.
+The circles grow larger over time because uncertainty grows over time, as temporal distance increases.

 At the end of the day, the overall cone will contain the hurricane 60-70 percent of the time.
 This is similar to how we are confident that our confidence interval will contain true mu 95 or 90% of the time.